Exhibitions of artifacts from the tomb of Tutankhamun: The Treasures of Tutankhamun (1972–1981)

-The genesis of the Treasures of Tutankhamun exhibition reflected the changing dynamic of Middle-East relations.
+The genesis of the Treasures of Tutankhamun exhibition reflected the changing dynamic of Middle East relations.

 United Kingdom

 It was first shown in London at the British Museum in 1972.
 After a year of negotiations between Egypt and the United Kingdom, an agreement was signed in July 1971.
 Altogether, 50 pieces were chosen by the directors of the British Museum and the Cairo Museum to be shown at the exhibition, including 17 never before displayed outside Egypt.
 For insurance purposes, the items were valued at £9.06 million.
-In January 1972, they were transported to London on two civilian flights and one by the Royal Air Force, carrying, among other objects, the gold death mask of Tutankhamun.
+In January 1972, they were transported to London on two civilian flights and one by the Royal Air Force, carrying, among other objects, the gold death mask.
 Queen Elizabeth II officially opened the exhibition on March 29, 1972.
 More than 30,000 people visited in its first week.
 By September, 800,000 had been to the exhibition, and its duration was extended by three months because of the popularity.
 When it did close on December 31, 1972, 1.6 million visitors had passed through the exhibition doors.
 All profits (£600,000) were donated to UNESCO for conserving the temples at Philae, Egypt.

 Treasures of Tutankhamun was the most popular exhibition in the museum's history.
 It is considered a landmark achievement in Egypt–United Kingdom relations.
 The exhibition moved on to other countries, including the USSR, US, Canada, and West Germany.